CUAHSI/Azure-Hydroservertools/README.md

 Prerequisites
 ---
 - Runs in the Microsoft Azure cloud as a Cloud Service.
-- Requires a Cache worker role to store state information.
 - Requires asp.net 4.5.
 - User database and ODM databases required to be SQl server 2008/2012 databases.